Generalized Hultman Numbers and Cycle Structures of Breakpoint Graphs: Applications

 \section{Applications}

-\subsection{Hultman numbers}
+\subsection{Hultman Numbers}

 Let $P$ be a fixed linear unichromosomal genome on $n$ co-oriented genes and $H(n,n+1-d)$ be the number of linear unichromosomal genomes $Q$ on the same co-oriented genes such that the $2$-break distance between $P$ and $Q$ is $d$.
-The numbers $H(n,m)$ are called \emph{Hultman numbers}~\citep{doignon2007,bona2009,alexeev2014} and appear in the On-Line Encyclopedia of Integer Sequences (OEIS)~\citep{oeis} as the sequence \texttt{A164652}.
-The problem can be reduced to circular genomes.
-One can add a virtual gene $(0^t,0^h)$ to the genomes $P$ and $Q$ in order to circularized them.
-Then the 2-break distance $d$ between $P$ and $Q$ is equal to $n+1-m$, where $m$ is the number of cycles in the (modified) breakpoint graph $G(P,Q)$.
+The numbers $H(n,m)$ are called \emph{Hultman numbers}~\citep{doignon2007,bona2009,alexeev2014} and present in the OEIS~\citep{oeis} as the sequence \texttt{A164652}.
+The problem of enumerating linear unichromosomal genomes can be reduced to enumerating circular genomes as follows.
+One can add a virtual gene $0$ to the genomes $P$ and $Q$ in between of the first and last genes on their chromosomes, making them circular.
+Then the 2-break distance between $P$ and $Q$ equals $n+1-m$, where $m$ is the number of cycles in the (modified) breakpoint graph $G(P,Q)$.

 The Hultman numbers can be obtained from a modification of Theorem \ref{thm:multi}.
 Namely, let $P$ be a fixed unichromosomal circular genome with genes $\{1,2,\dots,n\}$ and let $\mathcal{Q^+}_n(h;\mathbf{c})$ be the set of $h$-chromosomal circular genomes $Q$ on the same co-oriented $n$ genes such that $G(P,Q)$ has cycle structure $\mathbf{c}$.
 Denote the cardinality of $\mathcal{Q^+}_n(h;\mathbf{c})$ by $M^+_n(h;\mathbf{c})$.